 In late 2022, the IRS finalized its proposed rule to fix the "family glitch" in eligibility rules for the ACA premium tax credit.
 The new final rule is effective starting in the 2023 tax year.
-Under the so-called "family glitch" circumstance, family members were previously ineligible for a premium tax credit if the cost of self-only coverage was affordable, as described above.
-To increase access to premium tax credits for low-income families, the new rule applies a separate affordability standard for family members based on the full cost-share contribution for family coverage.
+Under the so-called "family glitch" circumstance, family members were previously ineligible for a premium tax credit if the employee cost-share contribution for self-only coverage was affordable, as described above.
+To increase access to premium tax credits for low-income families, the new rule applies a separate affordability standard for family members based on the employee cost-share contribution for family coverage (i.e., the cost-share that applies to the employee's enrollment tier for other than self-only coverage).

-Under the rule, an eligible employer-sponsored plan will be treated as affordable for family members (i.e., the spouse if filing jointly and tax dependents) if the employee cost-share of premium for family coverage (as distinct from self-only coverage) does not exceed 9.5% of household income (adjusted annually).
+Under the rule, an eligible employer-sponsored plan will be treated as affordable for family members (i.e., the spouse if filing jointly and tax dependents) if the employee cost-share of premium for the applicable enrollment tier of family coverage does not exceed 9.5% of household income (adjusted annually).
 As a result, an employee's family may qualify for a premium tax credit even if the employee does not.